digiltd/oh-rtd-test/Tellstick-Binding.md

 **SensorId** is the sensorId taken from Telldus Center or debug logs.
 **ValueType** is either Temperatur or Humidity, based on sensor.
 **UseValueType** is for special cases where the value in ValueType is actually something else, supports BatteryLevel (Humidity:BatteryLevel) and Motion (Temperature:Motion).
-This is implemented for homemade temp/humid and motion sensor [Forum](http://elektronikforumet.com/forum/viewtopic.php?f=3&t=63772&hilit=telldus)
+This is implemented for homemade temp/humid and motion sensor [Forum](http://elektronikforumet.com/forum/viewtopic.php?f=3&t=63772&hilit=telldus).
 **protocol** if you have multiple sensors with same ID you might need to specify the protocol to make it unique
-##Configure examples
+##Configuration examples
 Switch:

     Switch	GF_Dining_Aquarium "Aquarium" <aquarium> {tellstick="Aquarium:Command"}